 Where to Stay in Baltimore

 We stayed at the Radisson Hotel Baltimore Downtown-Inner Harbor, formerly known as the Baltimore Harbor Hotel.
 We had a deluxe corner guest room with a great view of the city and outdoor pool below.
-Breakfast was included and served in the comfortable Balto Tavern & Tap dining room.
+Breakfast was included and served in their comfortable Balto Tavern & Tap dining room.